hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

     - students will have no practical experience
     - some students will put less time to course and fail it
         - because nobody is there to restrict and stuff...
+- MOOC vs. Online Tutorials/Learning
+    - similarities
+        - use WWW
+        - interactive and uses multimedia
+        - bought off-the-shelf or custom built
+        - students learn in isolation, alone
+    - differences
+        - MOOC
+            - provides interactive user forms
+            - leads to loss of control by instructors
+            - covers more content
+            - easily scalable to encompass more content
+            - focus more on context
+            - content evolves dynamically through learner participitation
+        - Online Learning/Tutorials
+            - fixed in aims and objectives
+            - focus more on content
+            - close ended with static content

 ### CBT